calvenable/animalmatch/README.md

 There are four single-player gamemodes:
  - Classic (finding pairs of animals)
- - 3-match (still 12 unique animals, but there are 3 of each)
+ - 3-match (still 12 unique animals, but now there are 3 of each)
- - 4-match (4 of each animal)
+ - 4-match (finding sets of 4 of each animal)
  - 6-match (you guessed it: 6 of each animal to find)

-Naturally,these get progressively harder.
+Naturally, these get progressively harder.

 For single-player modes, highscores are stored in a leaderboard for each gamemode.
 Names are limited to exactly 3 characters long, reminiscent of old-school videogame leaderboards.